 Korean Alcohol #6: Sansachun

 Sansachun has been considered a “medicinal alcohol” for over 400 years – supposedly, sansachun is the drink to pour when you’re stressed or anxious, as it’s supposed to calm the nerves and soothe the body.
+A type of alcohol that’s supposed to be good for you?
 Sign me up!

 Brewed from hawthorn berries, sansachun is slightly sour and is said to enhance appetite if it’s consumed prior to eating, which makes it a popular pre-dinner drink.
 Use sansachun to unwind the next time you’ve had a long day, and let us know what you think in the comments below!